You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 But why the bed specifically?

 As dogs form deep bonds with their owners, they associate certain locations with safety and comfort.
-Your bed holds your scent more strongly than anywhere else in the home, which makes it the place your dog instinctively goes to when they feel most vulnerable.
+Your bed carries your scent most strongly, so it’s where your dog feels safe when vulnerable.

 Urinating in that spot isn’t an act of defiance; it’s your dog seeking closeness with the one thing that provides them comfort and safety.